yu0bab/vxsacademy-course-s-/13 - booleans.md

   //Javascript is case-sensitive, meaning uppercase letters and lowercase letters are treated as different things, so this won't run.
 }
 ```
+And if you ever wonder if you can or can't do something in Javascript, you are more than welcome to try it out for yourself, and see if it works.
+It's a great way of learning programming, or anything really.